gnubodhi/Dans-Soil-Alchemy/README.md

 ---

+⚠️ **Research Warning**
+This is a coalation of years with of research into composting.
+Please do your own research and understand the steps before implementation for your situation.

+---

 ⚠️ **Health Warning**
 If you have children or pets, make sure the bin is sealed and not leaking compost leachate.
 Compost bins and leachate are safe when used correctly, but it’s important to handle them carefully: